tweag/guides/documentation/code.md

 # Code documentation guidelines

 This document discusses guidelines for writing package and module level documentation.
-For the sake of brevity, this guide only collects criteria to spot common omissions.
+For the sake of brevity, this guide collects criteria for completeness rather than clarity.
 See the [Resources](#resources) section for more information.

 We define code documentation of a package to be the comments in all